 - Heavier feel than most utility irons

-From Lazrus comes the best value option, Lazrus Driving Iron, as their driving irons offer premium distance with solid contact.
+The Lazrus Driving Irons offer premium distance with solid contact.
 The golf club, shaped like a game-improvement, cavity-back utility iron is great from the fairway.

 The Lazrus is a solid buy for inexperienced players that would like to get their toes wet with playing with a utility iron.